 From an altitude of over 4,500 meters in La Paz, it winds its way precariously through the Amazon to the town of Coroico some 3,000+ meters below.

 This might not sound too bad until you add in other factors like fog, rain, and dust, reducing visibility in some areas to just a few meters.
 Throw in the extreme drop-offs which can exceed 600 meters in some places, no guard rails, uneven road surfaces with a width of just 3 meters and you have a recipe for disaster.

 It has seen the deaths of some 200-300 people annually and is attributed to one of Bolivia’s worst road disasters where a bus toppled off the side killing more than 100 passengers.

-Ironically the danger of the road has drawn thrill seekers from around the globe.
-Thousands of mountain biking enthusiasts flock to Bolivia to take on the Death Road each year and this has tragically has resulted in a number of tourist deaths.
-One of these incidents occurred on the 9th May 2004 and you can read more about the tragic event at www.liebreich.com.
+Ironically the danger of the road has drawn thrill-seekers from around the globe.
+Thousands of mountain biking enthusiasts flock to Bolivia to take on the Death Road each year and this has tragically resulted in a number of tourist deaths.
+One of these incidents occurred on the 9th of May 2004 and you can read more about the tragic event at www.liebreich.com.